andrasq/node-qibl/README.md

 ### forEachProperty( hash, visitor(value, key, hash) )

 Visit all enumerable properties of the hash, passing the property value, property name and the hash itself to the visitor function.
+Iterates arrays and Buffers, but not strings.
+For arrays and Buffers, annotated properties included in `Object.keys` are visited in addition to the numeric indexes.

 ### hashToMap( hash [,map] )